 What is even more unfortunate is that even after three years, Companies continue to be as vulnerable as they were in 2017.
 The popular Maze ransomware sprung back to life during the COVID-19 pandemic and multiple Fortune 500 companies such as Cognizant, LG Electronics, Xerox amongst others have already fallen prey to this attack in 2020.

 This begs the question – have businesses not been able to take the correct preventive measures or are cybercriminals far too sophisticated and the white hats are only playing catch up?

 While experts in the industry have spoken about the need of proactive and predictive cybersecurity, businesses continue to largely depend on traditional security approaches and vulnerability assessments to measure their security posture.
 But with the pandemic forcing most of us to operate almost exclusively on our screens, our identities are now locked in databases making the canvas of a hacker also expand.

-Data science most importantly might be the next big answer to the world’s cybersecurity woes.
-In fact, multiple cybersecurity companies are now investing heavily into machine learning, artificial intelligence, data science and other related fields to edge ahead of the cybercriminals.
+Data science courses most importantly might be the next big answer to the world’s cybersecurity woes.
+In fact, multiple cybersecurity companies are now investing heavily into machine learning, artificial intelligence, data science, and other related fields to edge ahead of the cybercriminals.

 How can a data scientist help cyber experts?

 “Data is the new oil” and it is what makes or breaks businesses today, in the 21st century.
 From large technology businesses to traditional brick & mortar logistic companies, everyone is analyzing user data to become profitable.
 This is what entices cybercriminals to hack into your data.
 By 2023, it is estimated that cyber-criminals will steal an estimated 33 billion records.